 In short, the report told a fascinating story that supported the company’s wider philosophy: its desire to be innovative and creative in its approach to crafting the finest tyres.
 And that is particularly appropriate at a time when storytelling has been hailed as a “strategic business tool”, according to Harvard Business Review.
 “Data can persuade people, but it doesn’t inspire them to act,” writes business author Harrison Monarth.
 “To do that, you need to wrap your vision in a story that fires the imagination and stirs the soul.”

 In 2014, the report took a look at street art – a natural choice for a company with such an artistic heritage that also, quite literally, connects the car to the road.
 “Street art is an expression of place,” explained Marco Tronchetti Provera, Pirelli’s executive vice-chairman and CEO.
 “Through the tyre, we can be in all places.”
-Marina Zumi from Brazil, Dome from Germany and Alexey Luka from Russia were commissioned to produce pieces that were then displayed in the Pirelli HangarBicocca exhibition space in Milan (see above).
+Marina Zumi from Argentina, Dome from Germany and Alexey Luka from Russia were commissioned to produce pieces that were then displayed in the Pirelli HangarBicocca exhibition space in Milan (see above).

 Shining a spotlight on the concept of individuality Pirelli’s 2015 report was entitled Every Mark is Unique.
 The company asked Russian calligraphy artist Pokras Lampas to create works based on the fingerprints of 11 celebrities – from Formula One driver Sebastian Vettel to model Eva Herzigova – and the large-format results (see below) are striking and beautiful.
 They also make a clear statement that we are all unique and can leave a distinctive mark in life.